 Empowerment came mainly from the science, presented by breast cancer researchers from both coasts, including national thought leader and former president of the large cancer research organizations ASCO and AACR Nancy Davidson, MD, who nimbly filled in for keynote speaker and breast cancer surgeon / researcher Susan Love, MD, MBA, after she fell ill with the flu.

 “We should start by celebrating the fact there are 3 to 3.5 million breast cancer survivors in the country,” said Davidson, director and senior vice president of Fred Hutch’s Clinical Research Division and president and executive director of SCCA.
 “To me, that’s a wonderful statistic because that’s an ever-increasing number of people who are surviving treatment.”

 The longtime oncologist and clinical researcher, who holds the Hutch’s Endowed Chair for Breast Cancer Research, went on to discuss the current landscape of breast cancer research, pointing to the potential for precision medicine and tailoring cancer therapies to make them more effective and less invasive.
-She spoke of new oncotype assays (or tests) which now allow certain patients to know in advance whether a chemo will or won’t work on their tumor and highlighted fast-tracked therapies like Ibrance, which went from “non-existence to routine practice in five years.”
+She spoke of new oncotype assays (or tests) which now allow certain patients to know in advance whether a chemo will or won’t work on their tumor and highlighted fast-tracked therapies which went from “non-existence to routine practice in five years.”
 She also reiterated the importance of clinical trials and shared findings from the large cancer conference ESMO, the European equivalent of ASCO, regarding a new combo therapy for hard-to-treat triple-negative breast cancer.